-The Institute of Environmental Studies delivers five innovative, interdisciplinary, flexible and practical post-graduate programs that combine a solid foundation in environmental management with a choice from a wide range of electives.
+Interdisciplinary Environmental Studies (IES) at UNSW is administered through the Faculty of Science, but the programs are not restricted to the sciences.
+The IES delivers innovative, interdisciplinary, flexible and practical programs that combine a solid foundation in environmental management with choice from a wide range of cross faculty electives.
 Our students develop comprehensive knowledge and skills designed to enhance their careers and enable them to play a meaningful role in a sustainable future.
-The courses are available on campus and online.
+Postgraduate programs by coursework or research are available on campus and online.

 Is there really "a key role for nuclear energy in global biodiversity conservation"?
 A/Prof Mark Diesendorf examines the assumptions and value judgments underlying the choice of criteria and scores, set by biologists Brook and Bradshaw, published in Conservation Biology.
 SEE presentation PDF.
 Listen to the presentation mp3

 Dr Pichamon Yeophantong is Lecturer in International Relations and Development in the School of Social Sciences.
 Pichamon has conducted extensive fieldwork in China and mainland Southeast Asia.
 This seminar explores the ‘ecological footprint’ of Chinese overseas investment in mainland Southeast Asia’s hydropower sector and examines to what extent Chinese dam developers are complying with ‘responsible investment’ norms in their operations.This seminar hosted is by IES and Arts and Social Sciences.